Article One of the United States Constitution: Clause 1: Electoral judgement; quorum

 Each House shall be the Judge of the Elections, Returns and Qualifications of its own Members, and a Majority of each shall constitute a Quorum to do Business; but a smaller Number may adjourn from day to day, and may be authorized to compel the Attendance of absent Members, in such Manner, and under such Penalties as each House may provide.

 Section Five states that a majority of each House constitutes a quorum to do business; a smaller number may adjourn the House or compel the attendance of absent members.
 In practice, the quorum requirement is not followed, as a quorum is assumed to be present unless a quorum call, requested by a member, proves otherwise.
 Rarely do members ask for quorum calls to demonstrate the absence of a quorum; more often, they use the quorum call as a delaying tactic.
 This clause also states that each House is the judge of the elections, returns and the qualifications of its own members.
 This power means that the Senate or House can conduct an investigation of an election when the losing candidate present a petition, and have the power to exclude the member if the Senate or House has judged that the election had irregularities.
 An example of this power being used was in 1974 when the Senate voted to declare the New Hampshire Senate seat vacant due to alleged irregularities during the 1974 United States Senate election in New Hampshire.
 However, the power to disqualify duly elected members is not absolute.
 The Supreme Court ruled in the case Powell v.
-McCormack (1969) that the House of Representatives can only exclude duly elected members for only reasons in the Qualification of Members Clause.
+McCormack (1969) that the House of Representatives can exclude duly elected members only for reasons in the Qualification of Members Clause.

 Sometimes, unqualified individuals have been admitted to Congress.
 For instance, the Senate once admitted John Henry Eaton, a twenty-eight-year-old, in 1818 (the admission was inadvertent, as Eaton's birth date was unclear at the time).
 In 1934, a twenty-nine-year-old, Rush Holt, was elected to the Senate; he agreed to wait six months, until his thirtieth birthday, to take the oath.
 The Senate ruled in that case that the age requirement applied as of the date of the taking of the oath, not the date of election.